Self-Serve

 Go to Repos page

-In the Repos page, click Setup test environment under the synced repo that you would like to set up a test environment for.
+In Settings > Repos, click Setup test environment under the synced repo that you would like to set up a test environment for.

 Create the Tusk GitHub workflow